camunda/connectors/connector-runtime/README.md

 camunda.operate.client.password=demo
 ```

-When running against a self-managed environment you might also need to configure the keycloak endpoint to not use Operate username/password authentication:
+When running against a self-managed environment you might also need to configure the keycloak endpoint to not use Operate username/password authentication.
+For this you either need to use the existing connectors client-id and client-secret (see in Identity) or create a new client in Identity that has permission to access the operate-api (read:*)

 ```properties
 camunda.operate.client.keycloak-url=http://localhost:18080